-FPT 101A Foundation Program IT Level 1
+FPT 101A Foundation Program IT Level 1 (4 hrs)

 The aim of this course is to equip students with the knowledge and skills of IT necessary to source, communicate, and process information related to higher education.
 Students experience hands-on training with various day-to-day software packages, including MS Windows and Word processing.
 Students are also exposed to basic IT-related concepts, hardware, software, operating system, file management and E-mail concept.
+This courseware is designed to cover IC3 (Internet and Computing Core Certification) exam module COMPUTING FUNDAMENTALS.

-FPT 102B Foundation Program IT Level 2 (3 hrs)
+FPT 101B Foundation Program IT Level 2 (4 hrs)

 The aim of this course is to further equip students with the knowledge and skills of IT necessary to source, communicate, and process information related to higher education.
 Students experience hands-on training with various day-to-day software packages including spreadsheet and presentation.
 Students able to understand the concept of network, mobile devices, security and maintenance.
 Students are also exposed to concepts, practices, and usage of the Internet in day-to-day life.
+This courseware is designed to cover IC3 (Internet and Computing Core Certification) exam modules KEY APPLICATIONS and LIVING ONLINE

-FPTL 100Foundation Program IT for Law(3 hrs)
+FPTL 100 Foundation Program IT for Law (3 hrs)